- Name: Craig Sager

 Craig Sager died on December 15, 2016 at the age of 65.
 His reported cause of death was acute myeloid leukemia.
 He was first diagnosed with leukemia in 2014.
 Sager was 6ft 2in tall and had a net worth of $9.5 million.
 He was married twice and had five children: Riley, Ryan, Kacy, Craig Jr. and Krista.
 His second wife ‘Stacy’ was a former Chicago Bulls dancer.
 In addition to his wife and kids, he’s also survived by a sister named Candy.

-Craig Sager Age, Birthday, Married
+Craig Sager Age, Birthday, Wiki

 - Birth Name: Craig Graham Sager